Seldom-SE/Seldom-SE.github.io/index.md

 Click [here](star_machine.html) to try the game!
 I've compiled it to WebAssembly, so you can play in your browser.
 The link leads to a webpage with a dark gray background.
-A black rectangle will appear when the game has downloaded, and some UI will show up once it's loaded.
+A black rectangle will appear when the game has downloaded and some UI will show up once it's loaded.
 The game starts in the editor, which also has menus to change the controls and start the game.
 A quirk about deploying Bevy games to WebAssembly is that it uses scan codes instead of key codes.
 This means that even if you use an alternative keyboard layout, you will want to set your controls